 My children liked these… Me, not so much.

-The Amelia Bedelia series and (though I feel blasphemous saying this) a couple of the Dr. Seuss books like The Sleep Book (it’s supposed to be monotonous, right?) and One Fish Two Fish were tough reads for me.
+The Amelia Bedelia series (I imagine kids love it that an adult, Amelia, gets things so wrong!).
+And (though I feel blasphemous saying this) a couple of the Dr. Seuss books like The Sleep Book (it’s supposed to be monotonous, right?) and One Fish Two Fish were tough reads for me.
 I admit to surreptitiously skipping some pages.

 Last, but not least